|

 What to expect tubing Rainbow River

-Parking is always free, but the VIP Parking Pass provides a parking spot up front, as well as $5 off your first tube rental.
-For a $20 fee paid in advance, it’s not a bad deal!
+Parking is always free, but the VIP Parking Pass provides a parking spot up front, as well as $5 off one tube rental for the day.
+For a $20 fee paid in advance, it's not a bad deal!

 When you arrive, you will let the staff know you have VIP Parking and they will direct you to your spot.
 Once parked, you will go to the window to pay for tube rental.
 Just show the VIP Parking Pass so they can give you a discount.